PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 **The TIA also send out some specification of standards that line out the minimum performance level for network media.**

-### 568 /A /B /C standars:
+### 568 /A /B /C standards:

 - **568 /A standards -** Older standard for data, voice, and video in commercial buildings.
 Outdated by 568 /B and /C standards.
-- **568 /B standards -** Earlier standards including STP and UTP performance minimums, as well as Fiber Optic standars.
+- **568 /B standards -** Earlier standards including STP and UTP performance minimums, as well as Fiber Optic standards.
 Portions are now obsolete, but not completely.
-- **568 /C standards -** Current standard minimums for optimizing netwwork media performance in commerical buildings.
+- **568 /C standards -** Current standard minimums for optimizing network media performance in commercial buildings.
 Specifies CAT6a as the media type recommended.

 ### Premise Wiring: